flightphp/core/README.md

-# Flight
+# What is Flight?

-Flight is a fast, simple, and extensible framework for PHP.
+Flight is a fast, simple, extensible framework for PHP.
-It allows you to quickly build RESTful web applications with minimal effort:
+Flight enables you to quickly and easily build RESTful web applications.

     require 'flight/Flight.php';